mvanwinkleias/mv_automation_standards/doc/index.md

 * Change the output directory to be writable by the service account user
 * When you want to update, you run "git pull", or whatever.
 Keep in mind, you should have some way of logging what version of what repo is currently pulled
+* Don't put credentials in the repository.
+Use /etc, or ~/.config/AwesomeSchool/project-name

 ##### Symbolic Links